 3. You will be allocated a username and password for the day once you have read and signed to show your agreement to our ‘Conditions of Computer Use' and the Visitor Access Service.

 4. We only have a small number of visitor usernames available each day.
 These will be issued on a first come first served basis.
 There are only 2 PCs available for the ‘Visitor Access Service'.
-These are located on Floor 1.
+One of these is located on Floor 0 and the other on Floor 1.